The Options view provides access to many useful settings to configure the way in which GEDCOM Validator functions to your personal preferences.

 Current theme: GEDCOM Validator supports 7 different themes for the user interface.

-Font: Choose the font used to display test in the application.
+Font: Choose the font used to display text in the application.
+See Accessibility.

-Adjust ClearType text: If the fonts in GEDCOM Validator are difficult to read, you may need to adjust the ClearType text settings on your computer.
-See here for more details.
+Adjust ClearType text: If the text in GEDCOM Validator is difficult to read, you may need to adjust the ClearType text settings on your computer (Windows 7 and later only).

 Language: You can change the default display language for the application.
 If you would like to translate GEDCOM Validator user interface in to your own language, please contact us.